How the Senate NDAA Would Aid License Portability for Military Spouses

 This federal mandate on states also overlooked the many ways states have developed and implemented policies to address license-related barriers military families face during a PCS move.
 Forty-nine states provide either expedited licensure, temporary licensure, or endorsement for military spouses, for example, and 44 have passed bills stating that a licensing body “shall issue” an employment credential to a military spouse licensed in another state.

 The unclear language in the SCRA has resulted in at least one court case and much confusion.
 Without a clear requirement for states to provide a license, military spouses in regulated professions — such as nursing, teaching, and counseling — face difficulties in obtaining employment.
-This undermined the SCRA's goal of reducing the burdens on military families, leading to financial strain and professional setbacks for spouses who sacrifice their own careers to support their servicemember.
+This undermines the SCRA’s goal of reducing the burdens on military families, leading to financial strain and professional setbacks for spouses who sacrifice their own careers to support their servicemember.

 MOAA’s Advocacy and Interstate Compacts